krasimir/azbuka/README.md

 # Azbuka

-Azbuka turns strings into fully generated responsive CSS using a custom DSL.
+Azbuka - Write CSS styles in your own alphabet.

 How and why + documentation here https://azbuka.krasimirtsonev.com